caderob/hacker-cheatsheet/01 Information Gathering/01 Passive Information Gathering/04 Open-Source Code (GitHub, GitHub Gist, GitLab, SourceForge).md

-# Passive Information Gathering

-## Open-Source Code (GitHub, GitHub Gist, GitLab, SourceForge)
+# Open-Source Code (GitHub, GitHub Gist, GitLab, SourceForge)

 Search the 'megacorpone' GitHub account for any files with "users" in the filename
 >``` shell